 Plot your trade area

-Using the Build report button, build any trade areas that you want to show on the map.
-Say you wanted to show a 1km and 3km ring around all the potential locations your client gave you.
-Just click the build report button, select Rings (Custom) and click where your candidate points are on the map.
+Using the Build a Report button, build any trade areas that you want to show on the map.
+Say you wanted to show a 1 km and 3 km ring around all the potential locations your client gave you.
+Select the trade area dropdown menu, select Rings (Custom) and click your candidate point on the map, repeating these steps for each location you want to make a trade area for.
 You can change the colour of the rings to suit your company's branding by clicking the colour directly under the name of the trade area.
-Clean up your map view by clicking toggle fill in the trade area's context menu to only show the outline.
-Show the labels of the candidate sites on the map by using the Additional Mapping Tools at the top of the interface.
+Clean up your map view by clicking Toggle Fill in the trade area's context menu to only show the outline.
+Show the labels of the candidate sites on the map by clicking the tag icon or using any of the Additional Mapping Tools at the top of the interface.

 Add in POIs and demographics